Announcement of General Amnesty

-The day of the Prophet’s entrance to Makkah turned out to be an event of such generosity and magnanimity that everybody was forgiven, except the few who, in their own way, insisted on refusing his mercy.
+The day of the messenger ’s entrance to Makkah turned out to be an event of such generosity and magnanimity that everybody was forgiven(the messenger Announcement of General Amnesty), except the few who, in their own way, insisted on refusing his mercy.
 He announced that all those would be granted full protection who took refuge in Abu Sufyan’s house, or kept the doors of their houses closed, or took shelter in Al-Haram.
 He instructed the Muslim army to fight only those who opposed them.
 He also instructed the Muslim army to observe full restraint in regard to the property of the Makkans and commit no excesses.
 (Zadul Ma’ad, 3: 403)

 Then Abu Sufyan announced loudly, “O people of Quraysh!
-This is Muhammad (PBUH) who has come to you with such might that you have never known before.
-Now, whoever will take refuge in the house of Abu Sufyan will be granted peace.”
-People retorted to him, “May Allah deal with you!
+This is The messenger (PBUH) who has come to you with such might that you have never known before.
+Now, whoever will take refuge in the house of Abu Sufyan will be granted peace.(Announcement of General Amnesty)” People retorted to him, “May Allah deal with you!
 How much space is there in your house that we all could take refuge in it?”
 Abu Sufyan then announced, “And those who will close the doors of their houses will also be granted peace, and those who seek refuge in Al-Haram will be granted peace as well.”
 People scattered and took refuge in their homes or in Al-Haram.
 (Seerat Ibn Hisham, 2: 404-05, Sahih Muslim, Kitabul Jihad was Siyar, Bab Fath Makkah.)

 The Victor Enters Makkah in Humility